WARM-UP EXERCISES

 Warm-up Exercises

-Every time you turn on your computer – instead of focusing directly on it, focus away from the screen and wait and watch for the changes peripherally.
+Every time you turn on your computer – instead of focusing directly on the screen, focus away from the screen and wait and watch for the changes peripherally.

-This is worth doing even for five seconds, waiting for individual programmes to load.
+This is worth doing even for two seconds, waiting for individual programmes to load.

-(This one exercise only involves a limited area of the panorma, so if you wear glasses it's easier to leave them on.)
+(This one exercise only involves a limited part of the panorama, so if you wear glasses it's easier to leave them on.)

-A stretching exercise.
-My first exercise in Going On The Lookout is very easy and interesting.
-Looking straight in front, and then directing your attention to two specific and opposite points on the extreme periphery at about 2 and 10 o'clock.
+My first exercise in Going On The Lookout is easy and interesting.
+Look straight in front, and then direct your attention to two specific and opposite points on the extreme periphery at about 2 and 10 o'clock.
 Then try 4 and 8 o'clock, etc. Can be done indoors, outdoors, day or night, in a doctor's waiting room, anywhere, anytime.
 Do it for just a minute to start with.

 A good game is to pick two cars or people showing bright colours going in opposite directions and follow both.
-Early evening or night it's entertaining to follow the red and white lights as they come into and pass out of sight.
+Evenings or nights, follow the red and white lights as they come into and pass out of sight.

 Then hang your head and focus on a crack in the pavement, or your knees – and 'massage' the upper half of your field of vision.
 Once you get the feeling for it, you can easily do these exercises for two to five minutes.